These easy fall side dishes will be the stars of your autumn table!

 It’s sweet, thick, creamy, and seasoned perfectly.
 It doesn’t get any better than that.

-These honey-glazed carrots are so good, even kids love them!
+These glazed carrots are so good, even the kids will love them!

 5. Creamed Corn